 If you run an affiliate programme or have one being managed for you it can be challenging to know if it is working well.
 Affiliate programmes operate with lots of different partner types and promotional mechanisms meaning it can be difficult to truly evaluate performance - is my programme “good”?

 In this article we outline the key checks anyone can make to their affiliate activity, this could be done even if you don’t have too much technical knowledge of the channel.
-These checks are things any good affiliate manager should just be doing as standard, not everyday, but as a periodic evaluation of the affiliate activity you run.
+These checks are things any good affiliate manager should just be doing as standard, not every day, but as a periodic evaluation of the affiliate activity you run.

 If you run through this checklist and see you are doing all these things then great!
 You have really solid foundations to grow.
 If you are finding your programme is a bit misaligned to where you had hoped to be - don’t worry!
 Affiliate programmes can be reshaped with time and effort - all is not lost.

 We work with retailers who have lots of different KPIs and ways they want the channel to add value.
 Aligning the affiliate channel to your business goals is a surefire way to build a programme that adds value.
+If you start by stepping back and assessing what you are doing within your affiliate programme to your business goals, this can frame how you view individual partnerships.

 Examples include: